-The brake is released and the rotor (4) can rotate freely.
+The brake is released and the rotor disk (6) with the friction lining (4) can rotate freely.

 Safety brake function:

 The ROBA®-servostop® applies the brakes reliably and safely in the event of a power switch-off, a power failure, or an emergency stop.